VincentForGitHub/hello-world/README.md

 # hello-world
-This is my first repository in the GitHub,I am very excited.
+This is my first repository in the GitHub.
+I am very excited.